Lucius D. Bunton

 Lucius is rated as “AV” by Martindale-Hubbell, has been credentialed as “Distinguished” by the Texas Mediators Credentialing Association, and is a member of the Texas Association of Attorney-Mediators.
 He is a Fellow of the American Bar Association and a Life Fellow of the Texas Bar Foundation.

 Lucius received his initial mediation training in 1994 and family law training in 1995.
 He has served as a mediator in more than 1000 disputes and has mediated cases in many jurisdictions in Texas, the Austin Court of Civil Appeals, federal courts in the Western and Southern Districts of Texas, and the US Court of Appeals for the Fifth Circuit.
-Lucius has served as a Special Education Hearing Officer in Texas since 1982 and a mediator in special education disputes since 1995.
+Lucius served as a Special Education Hearing Officer in Texas from 1982 until 2020.
+He has been a mediator in special education disputes since 1995.

 Lucius has presented before many organizations in seminars and trainings in Texas and throughout the country.
-He’s received training from the Harvard University School of Law Program on Negotiations, Lehigh University, and the Strauss Institute at Pepperdine University law school.
+He has been trained at the Harvard University School of Law Program on Negotiations, Lehigh University, and the Strauss Institute at Pepperdine University law school.

 He has been active on the boards of Meals on Wheels, the First United Methodist Church in Austin, Austin Drive a Senior, the Women’s Advocacy Project, the American Institute for Learning, and the Board of Visitors of the McDonald Observatory with the University of Texas at Austin.